johann2/luminance-rs/docs/design/luminance-1.0.md

 Those resources can then be used to customize renders from anywhere in the dependency graph.

-### The driver architecture
+### The backend architecture

-The driver architecture is a new and experimental feature of [luminance] that is the most important change in the 1.0 version.
+The backend architecture is a new feature of [luminance] that is the most important change in the 1.0 version.
 Drivers are a way to abstract everything that was discussed so far behind a simpler, type-unsafe and type-erased interface, in order to implement all the features discussed so far.

 The way drivers work is the following: every namespace of feature is assigned a trait, that must be implemented to use the feature.
 For instance, tessellations are set behind the `TessDriver` trait.